JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing.md

 ```

 This means that the first pair is conditions 1 and 6.
 The second condition listed, 6 in this case, is the one that will have its sign flipped.
 Do this for as many pairs as you want flipped and averaged.

+## ePhys Grid Settings

+These settings are only relevant if you are doing an ePhys experiment looking for neuron sensitivity to a particular part of their field of view.
+I refer to thse as ePhys Grid experiments.
+If this does not fit your experiment, you only need to worry about the first setting in this section.

+### Is this an ephys grid experiment?

+`is_ephys_grid` should be set equal to 1 if this is an ephys grid experiment, or 0 if it is not.

+### Tolerance for variation in the display time of a square

+In these experiments, squares are displayed for a short amount of time in sequence, eventually covering the entire field of view. `len_var_tol` indications by what percentage the display time of one of these squares can vary from what is expected before we assume the data is bad.
+It is by default set to .05 (5%).

+### Which frame of the pattern is the neutral frame?

+In this type of experiment, a single pattern includes all frames displaying each square in the grid, plus a frame which shows a neutral screen (no square being displayed).
+The processing needs to know which frame in the pattern is this neutral frame.
+By convention `neutral_frame` should be set to 1 (the first frame) but if the neutral frame is in a different location in the pattern, provide its frame number.

+### The number of columns in the grid for each condition

+`grid_columns` is an array with one element for each condition in the experiment.
+For each element there should be stored the number of columns in the grid for that condition.

+### The number of rows in the grid for each condition

+`grid_rows` is the same as the above variable, but indicates the number of rows in the grid for each condition.

+### factor by which to downsample the data

+These experiments tend to collect a very large amount of data and the data visualization is sped up significantly by downsampling.
+The downsampling is simple, it takes the full data and keeps every nth datapoint. `downsample_n` is the value of n.
+By default it is set to 5.

 ## Summary Settings